FaceTime: By country

-As of June 2010, FaceTime was not enabled on devices bought in the United Arab Emirates possibly due to regulations in this country that restrict IP-based communications.
-FaceTime is made available for iPhones in the United Arab Emirates upon updating iOS 13.6.
-In addition, iPhone and iPad (Cellular models) devices bought in mainland China have FaceTime Audio, Group FaceTime, and the ability to create and join FaceTime links via the FaceTime app disabled, while FaceTime Video is available.
+As of June 2010, FaceTime was not enabled on devices bought in the United Arab Emirates, possibly due to national regulations restricting IP-based communications.
+FaceTime was made available for iPhones in the United Arab Emirates upon updating to iOS 13.6.
+In addition, iPhone and iPad (cellular models) devices bought in mainland China have FaceTime Audio, Group FaceTime, and the ability to create and join FaceTime links via the FaceTime app disabled, while FaceTime Video is available.
 Devices bought outside these countries support both video and audio versions of FaceTime.
 Although Egypt, Jordan, Qatar, and Kuwait originally disabled FaceTime on the iPhone 4, they later re-enabled the feature through a carrier update for existing phone owners and made it pre-enabled on any newly purchased iPhone.
 In March 2018, FaceTime was made available for iPhones in Saudi Arabia upon updating to iOS 11.3, and in August 2019, FaceTime was made available for iPhones in Pakistan upon updating to iOS 12.4.